Motorcycle Helmet Laws

 Wearing additional equipment can help prevent a motorcycle crash and reduce your risk of injuries.
 To increase your visibility while riding, it is often best to wear bright colors as well.
 This gear may include:

 - Safety goggles or a face shield.
 Motorcyclists have little protection against wind, especially at high speeds.
 This wind can affect the eyes and make it difficult to see, resulting in slower reaction times and other dangers.
 As a result, many states have mandatory eye-protection laws for motorcyclists.
-While North Carolina is not among them, bikers should still take steps to protect their eyes.
+While NC is not among them, bikers should still take steps to protect their eyes.

 - Sturdy boots.
 Strong boots with thick soles can protect a motorcyclist from flying debris as well as prevent injuries to the bottom of the foot when stopping quickly.
 Additionally, in the event of a crash, boots offer protection from broken bones and serious lacerations that other shoes do not.